melt-umn/melt-website/content/silver/ref/decl/flowtypes.md

 Finally, there is one last special case.
-In practice, it is frequently useful to be able to set the `decorate` "flow type" and re-use that value for many synthesized attributes.
+In practice, it is frequently useful to be able to set the `decorate` or "flow type" and re-use that value for many synthesized attributes.
 (This is a result of the "infectious" nature of using references withing a tree.
 Once you have a production with a reference as a child, quite a lot of attributes start to have identical flow types to `decorate`.)
 To support making these easier to write and maintain, we allow `decorate` to be used in place of the name of an inherited attribute, _if_ an explicit flow type is already given for `decorate`.